sitandr/typst-examples-book/src/basics/tutorial/basic_styling.md

 That was great, but using functions everywhere, especially with many arguments every time is awfully cumbersome.

-That's way Typst has _rules_.
+That's why Typst has _rules_.
 No, not for you, for the document.

 #set par(justify: true)